 If you are interested in the changing meaning of everyday words, staff-student collaboration projects, and invading Vikings, read the story of the 2012 exhibition, and the launch speech by Dr Frances McCormack

 We are accustomed to see words accompany images in advertising and design.
 We know the power of such words as ‘danger’, ‘excellence’ or ‘glamour’, but we are not always aware of their origins or earlier meanings.
 When we say the word clouds, we do not think of a stone or a lump of earth.
 When we speak of danger, we do not think of a landlord’s dominion.
 The word glamour, commonly associated with pop culture and fashion industry, used to mean witchcraft.
 At its source, however, ‘glamour’ is a corrupt form of ‘grammar’.
 Such changes are indications of the changing attitudes of the speakers of the language; they are records of misunderstandings as well as new ideas, scientific progress, and wars.

-Words and Their Meanings exhibition is a staff-student collaboration project.
+Words and Their Meanings exhibition was a staff-student collaboration project.
 The leaders of the project, Dr Irina Ruppo Malone (AWC), James Simmons (AWC), and Helen McFarlane (Art Soc), acknowledge the generous funding of the EXPLORE Initiative (supported by the Students’ Union and the Firelighter Bright Ideas Initiative) and the support of the James Hardiman Library.
-The exhibition will return to the James Hardiman Library in September 2012.
-Artists wishing to take part in the second phase of the exhibition should contact the AWC Facebook page no later than 1 August 2012.
+The exhibition was held at the James Hardiman Library in September 2012.